deeplearning-wisc/cider/README.md

 We also provide fine-tuning scripts on large-scale datasets such as ImageNet-100.

 ```
-sh scripts/train_cider_imgnet100.sh  # use with caution.
-To be updated
+sh scripts/train_cider_imgnet100.sh  # To be updated
 ```